tommason14/hugo-blog/README.md

 - added some liquid tags to not show publications if `featured: false` in YAML header
 - Now description set in config.toml is shown under the first heading
+- Added repo field in experience.json.
+Note this must be set, with html generated if the field is not "".
+- For now, commented out the 'wait there's more' bit in layouts/partials/sectionSummary.html